-Penn State Children’s Hospital has playrooms, teen lounges, a performance stage, and other fun activities for patients and their siblings.
+Penn State Health Children’s Hospital has playrooms, teen lounges, a performance stage, and other fun activities for patients and their siblings.

 Free WiFi internet access is available, so feel free to bring your personal laptop for your child or for your own use.